Bhoranj

+History

+In 1806, following the Second Battle of Mahal Morian, the Gurkha Kingdom seized control of the region, formerly known as Mahal Morian Jagir in Katoch Kingdom.
+It had been a place where Raja Sansar Chand Katoch stored his treasures and imprisoned exiled kings.
+In 1809, Sikh Kingdom awarded the jagir to the Katoch clan, but after First Anglo-Sikh War in 1846, it was confiscated by the British and amalgamated in Punjab Hill States.
+Post-independence, Hamirpur remained part of Punjab until 1st November 1966, when it was merged into Himachal Pradesh.
+On 1st September 1972, Hamirpur was established as a separate district.
+Subsequently, in 1980, Bhoranj was created as a tehsil, and by the 1991 census, it was recognized as a full tehsil.

 Language

 The people of Bhoranj speak Pahari (Hamirpuri), which has lots of similarities with Kahluri and Mandeali.
-Hindi and English are both officially recognized as local languages as well.

 Demographics

 The total population of the Bhoranj tehsil is 81,986 – 38,456 males and 43,530 females.

 Climate

 The average temperature in the summer is between 15 and 31 °C. During the winter, temperatures can drop as low as 2 °C in the winter and go as high as 38 °C in the summer.
 Monsoon season starts in July.
 By October, nights and mornings are very cold.
 Snowfall at elevations of nearly 3000 m is about 3 m and persists from early December to late March.
 At about 4500 m the snow lasts year round.